-Governmental funds are used to account for all of the government's general activities, including the collection and disbursement of restricted, committed, or assigned monies (special revenue funds) and restricted, committed, or assigned for the servicing of general long-term debt (debt service funds).
+Governmental funds are used to account for all of the government's general activities, including the collection and disbursement of restricted, committed, or assigned monies (special revenue funds), restricted, committed or assigned for acquisition or construction of general capital assets (capital projects funds) and restricted, committed, or assigned for the servicing of general long-term debt (debt service funds).
 Permanent funds are used to account for resources when the interest of the corpus (principal) can be used by the District.
 The General Fund is used to account for all activities of the general government not accounted for in some other fund.